thegetty/bronze-guidelines/content/vocabulary/casting-plan.md

 tags: vocabulary
 toc: false
 menu: false
-definition: 'A methodological tool that has been developed by researchers to reverse engineer the casting sequence of a {% def "bronze" %} sculpture and visually represent the separately {% def "cast" %} parts.
+definition: 'A methodological tool that has been developed by researchers to reverse engineer the casting sequence of a {% def "bronze" %} sculpture and visually represent the separately {% def "cast (v.)" "cast" %} parts.
 It is based on the evidence presented in the object and attempts to map the decisions made by a foundry regarding the number and position of separately cast pieces.'
 lang:
   de: Teilungsplan
   fr: plan de coulée